danprates/algorithms/README.md

 Feel free to explore each problem's solution and modify them as needed.
 Happy problem solving!

+## Debug

+To debug the tests in the VSCode debugger, execute the following command: `F5`.

+This will open the test runner in debug mode, allowing you to step through the code and inspect the values of variables.

 ## Contributing

 Contributions to this project are welcome!
 If you would like to contribute, please follow these steps: